LuisEGV/LuisEGV/README.md

 ## Hi there 👋

-- 🔭 Currently working on Kadi Clubs and building all types of projects on the side!
+- 🔭 Currently working on KabCash and building all types of projects on the side!

 - ⚡ Fun fact: I like turtles and I collect old video games and coins.